 Discussion points will include:

-- Why is inclusion important?
+- Why is inclusive language important?

 - How we can embrace accessibility for those with every sort of ability

 - Why awareness and acceptance isn’t enough — how to shift to being more process oriented